Electronic shelf label: E-paper and infrared or radio communication

-Third generation: geo-location and product finder
+Geo-location and product finders

-As of 2016, the current generation of ESL use e-paper display technology and radio communications, integrated with existing retail technologies such as electronic article surveillance, digital signage, and people counters.
+By 2016, ESLs used e-paper display technology and radio communications, integrated with existing retail technologies such as electronic article surveillance, digital signage, and people counters.
 Once retailers upload a floor plan of the sales area into the label-management software, consumers can be automatically tracked (in real time) through the network of people-counting devices, or via their personal Bluetooth devices.
 This allows the software to determine the consumer's position within the store and subject the consumer to targeted, customized marketing initiatives, such as discounts, or individual pricing.